youssefhany96/form-builder/README.md

-# Form Builder App
+# Form Builder

 ## Description

-The Form Builder App is a dynamic application developed with Next.js and integrated with Supabase for backend services.
+The Form Builder is a dynamic application developed with Next.js and integrated with Supabase for backend services.
 It allows users to create custom forms with various field types, manage them, and view submissions.

 ## Features